Project Overview

 Long-Term Organizational Benefits

-- Lowers maintenance costs through standardized implementations.
+- Lowered maintenance costs through standardized implementations.

-- Enhances satisfaction and retention rates among authors.
+- Improved author satisfaction and retention rates.

 Reflection & Learnings